-The Company provides for limited product return rights to certain distributors and customers primarily for slow moving or damaged items subject to certain defined criteria.
-The Company monitors product returns and, at the time revenue is recognized, records a provision for the estimated amount of future returns based primarily on historical experience and specific notification of pending returns.
+The Company's standard terms and conditions of sale allow returns of certain products within four months of the date of shipment.
+The Company also provides for limited product return rights to certain distributors and other customers, primarily for slow moving or damaged items subject to certain defined criteria.
+The limited product return rights generally allow customers to return resalable products purchased within a specified time period and subject to certain limitations, including, at times, when accompanied by a replacement order of equal or greater value.
+At the time revenue is recognized, the Company records a provision for the estimated amount of future returns primarily based on historical experience, specific notification of pending returns, or based on contractual terms with the respective customers.
 Although historical product returns generally have been within expectations, there can be no assurance that future product returns will not exceed historical amounts.
-A significant increase in product returns could have a material impact on the Company's operating results in future periods.
+A significant increase in product returns could have a material adverse impact on the Company's operating results in future periods.